-The Audit Committee of our Board of Directors has selected the firm of Deloitte & Touche LLP, an independent registered public accounting firm, to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2015.
+The Audit Committee of our Board of Directors has selected the firm of Deloitte & Touche LLP, an independent registered public accounting firm, to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
 The ratification of this selection by the Audit Committee is not required under the laws of the State of Delaware, where we are incorporated, but the results of this vote will be considered by the Audit Committee in selecting our independent registered public accounting firm.
+Deloitte & Touche LLP has served as our independent registered public accounting firm.
 Deloitte & Touche LLP has served as our independent registered public accounting firm since 1984.
 It is expected that a member of Deloitte & Touche LLP will be present at the meeting with the opportunity to make a statement if so desired and will be available to respond to appropriate questions from stockholders.

-Our Board of Directors recommends a vote "FOR" the ratification of the selection by the Audit Committee of Deloitte & Touche LLP as our independent registered public accounting firm by voting "FOR" Proposal THREE.
+Our Board of Directors recommends a vote "FOR" the ratification of the selection by the Audit Committee of Deloitte & Touche LLP as our independent registered public accounting firm by voting "FOR" Proposal TWO.